David Bentley

 David Michael Bentley (born 27 August 1984) is an English former professional footballer who played primarily as a winger, but also played as a central midfielder or as a second striker.

 Bentley started his career with Arsenal in the Premier League, and despite being earmarked as one for the future, saw his playing opportunities limited by a strong senior squad.
 He spent two seasons on loan with Norwich City and Blackburn Rovers, and sealed a permanent transfer to Rovers in January 2006.
 Bentley produced strong performances for his new club, and soon featured regularly for the England under-21 team.
 He made his senior international debut against Israel in September 2007.
 In July 2008, Bentley joined Tottenham Hotspur.
-He spent time on loan with Birmingham City, West Ham United, FC Rostov and a brief return to Blackburn before being released by Tottenham in 2013.
+He spent time on loan with Birmingham City, West Ham United, Rostov and a brief return to Blackburn before being released by Tottenham in 2013.
 After not playing for more than a year, Bentley retired from football in 2014, citing his loss of passion for the sport.